Alex Kozinski: Defense of Ninth Circuit

-In July 2009, a panel, headed by Judge Anthony Scirica, wrote that Kozinski should have administered his web server more carefully but that Kozinski's apology, deletion of the web site, and their "admonishment, combined with the public dissemination of this opinion, properly conclude this proceeding."

-Support for death penalty
+Death penalty

-In an interview on CBS's 60 Minutes in April 2017, Kozinski talked about his support for the death penalty but with the reservation that death by lethal injection should no longer be used.
-He advocated the use of the guillotine or firing squad and said that for any country that wants to take human life, citizens should be prepared to watch the proceedings.
+In an interview on CBS's 60 Minutes in April 2017, Kozinski talked about his support for the death penalty, but with the reservation that death by lethal injection should no longer be used, calling it "a way of lying to ourselves, to make it look like executions are peaceful, benign".
+He instead advocated the use of the guillotine or firing squad, saying these methods are "100 percent effective" and cause "no doubt that what we are doing is a violent thing".